jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 _The arrow shown in this diagram doesn't represent an actual transaction on-chain.
 If I try to spend the 3500 USDC, the processor will refuse to sign the transaction (so the funds are effectively locked)._

-_You may be wondering, "If the processor must co-sign all spends, what's to stop the processor from refusing to sign transactions and holding my funds hostage"?
+_You may be wondering, "If the processor must co-sign all spends, what's to stop the processor from refusing to sign all transactions and holding my account hostage"?
 There's a solution for that which will be described later._

 **Step 4**: The processor delivers the 1 ETH to my account on Base, fulfilling the intent.